 Purchased by the Council as a memorial to the Armenian Genocide, a plaque is installed at the base of the Mount Davidson Cross on the Commemoration Day, April 24, 1998, at the Mount Davidson Cross.
 The world leader of the Armenian Church comes to the site in 2000 to celebrate the church’s 1700th anniversary.
 (Courtesy Glenn Gullmes.)

 When James Decatur first hiked up Mt.
 Davidson in 1923, it was covered with a forest of trees planted by Adolph Sutro in what was considered a remote and sparsely populated area of San Francisco.
-The developer who owned the hill and was eager to sell housing lots on its slopes, may have encouraged the creation and continuance of the Easter sunrise service to lure potential home buyers to what many called “The Outsidelands.”
+The developer who owned the hill and built the trail to the top was eager to sell housing lots on its slopes may have encouraged the creation and continuance of the Easter sunrise service to lure potential home buyers to what many called “The Outsidelands.”
 While only 5000 attended the first event, the attendance grew to 30,000 during the Great Depression.
 Except at this event, very few people visited the area which subjected the temporary crosses to vandalism and extreme weather.
 With the dedication of the permanent concrete cross in 1934 attended by over 50,000, the concrete fireproof cross would not only survive vandalism and strong winds, but a court case to remove it.
 San Franciscan journalist and open space activist, Margot Patterson Doss, wrote, “Bridges, towers, pyramids, radar fixtures, microwave relay stations, Nike missile sites and other recent soaring monuments notwithstanding, San Francisco’s most enduring landmark for the last 200 years has been a cross on a mountaintop.
 Although it hasn’t always been the same cross, or the same mountaintop, the landmark has always stood near the sea.”
 Clandestine Cross Climbers in the 1970s.
 (Courtesy Miraloma Community Church.)

 Video of the history of the park: Mount Davidson: San Francisco’s Hidden Treasure.